 Some Reasons Why A Cascade FC Team May Be What You Are Looking For:

-- Coaching: Coaches are chosen each year by the Cascade FC Board in February after receipt by the Board of the coach's application and scheduled Board interview.
-The final step in selection is ratification by the SnVYSA BOD.
+- Coaching: The upcoming season's coaching staff is submitted to the SnVYSA BOD each year by the Cascade FC Coaching Director no later than the April BOD meeting for confirmation/ratification.
 These coaches are dedicated and enthusiastic about teaching individual skills, group tactics and teamwork.
-They are required to hold minimum State Coaching Licenses and are encouraged to continue improving their coaching skills by advancing to the next license level.
+They are required to hold minimum age appropriate Coaching Licenses and are encouraged to continue improving their coaching skills by advancing to the next license level.
 This elevated level of coaching provides the opportunity for the players to receive the quantity and quality of instruction needed during practice sessions that are both fun and well organized.
 Coaches are monitored and assessed on a regular basis and are offered help and opportunities for their continued growth in the sport.

 - Travel: Playing at this level provides many opportunities for players to compete with teams from across the state as well as in tournaments in other states and British Columbia.
-League play is normally confined to Western Washington, but there are those occasions when a team will travel to Eastern Washington (normally only at the Washington State Youth Premier League level).
+League play is normally confined to Western Washington, but there are those occasions when a team will travel to Eastern Washington.

 - Competition: As a member of a Cascade FC team you will be playing alongside your skilled teammates against equally capable teams from around the state.
 In doing so you will see your own skills and tactical ability improve with each game.
 As your playing ability grows, you will find increased enjoyment and enthusiasm for the game.